How artificial intelligence is taking Asia by storm

 Maiden’s comment is a soft touch, and probably isn’t reflective of the low-level panic creative industries are exhibiting at the notion of being replaced by AI machinery.

 However, Lin of Baidu says the worry is misplaced.
-“Even the best robotic financial analyst is only going to prepare a report at 70 percent of the capability and insight of its human counterpart,” he told KPMG, though admitting it will happen in a fraction of the time.
+“Even the best robotic financial analyst is only going to prepare a report at 70 percent of the capability and insight of its human counterpart,” he told MIT Technology Review, though admitting it will happen in a fraction of the time.

 “This is not scary.
 All our work lives will be complemented, for the better – we are not going to be replaced.” – Lin